-The decision to place a staff member on administrative leave with pay may be made by the authorized official at any time following a report of suspected unsatisfactory conduct and following the authorized official's determination that at least one of the following circumstances is met: (a) The staff member is unable to continue effectively performing the staff member's functions, given the nature of those functions; Judgment No.: UNDT/2021/144 (c) The continued presence of the staff member on the Organization's premises or at the duty station could constitute a security or financial risk to the Organization and/or its personnel, or could otherwise prejudice the interests or reputation of the Organization; - 25.
+The decision to place a staff member on administrative leave with pay may be made by the authorized official at any time following a report of suspected unsatisfactory conduct and following the authorized official's determination that at least one of the following circumstances is met: - (a) The staff member is unable to continue effectively performing the staff member's functions, given the nature of those functions; - (c) The continued presence of the staff member on the Organization's premises or at the duty station could constitute a security or financial risk to the Organization and/or its personnel, or could otherwise prejudice the interests or reputation of the Organization; - 24.
 The Tribunal is called to examine the following issues: - a.
-Whether the delays in the process and the failure to charge the Applicant render the Respondent's 9 June 2021 decision to extend the Applicant on ALWP for yet another three months abusive, a violation of due process rights and an abuse of discretion. - b.
-Whether the reasons provided in placing the Applicant on ALWP meet the statutory standard. - 26.
+Whether the delays in the process and the failure to charge the Applicant render the Respondent's 22 June 2021 decision to extend the Applicant on ALWP for yet another three months abusive, a violation of due process rights and an abuse of discretion. - b.
+Whether the reasons provided in placing the Applicant on ALWP meet the statutory standard. - 25.
 While both parties agree that the decision-maker has the discretionary authority to place a staff member on administrative leave, the Applicant asserts that the use of such discretion rising to the level of abuse (which he maintains has occurred in this case) is not unfettered and cannot be accepted.
 Citing Gisage, he specifically points to the fact that he has been kept on administrative leave for more than a year without being charged which he argues is abusive and unlawful being that the period taken far exceeds the legally acceptable 12-month period from investigation to sanction.
-Unlike in the present case which involves a decision to extend ALWP, in Gisage the staff member had been placed on ALWOP and UNAT observed that a "decision to extend ALWOP is a drastic administrative measure and normally should be of short duration". - 27.
-In determining this and all the issues presented by this application the Tribunal will be guided by the following principles: - a.
-In conducting judicial review of decisions to place an applicant on ALWP, the Dispute Tribunal reviews whether the decision was lawful and rational, considering the criteria stipulated in the Staff Rules and Judgment No.: UNDT/2021/144 ST/AI/2017/1 and the information before the head of entity at the time of the decision. b.
-It is not for the Dispute Tribunal to substitute its own view for that of the head of the entity, but to evaluate whether that decision was irrational or arbitrary.6 c.
-The period of time for placement of staff on administrative leave should be reasonable and proportionate7, but the Tribunal may not set arbitrary time limits for the Organization to complete an investigation and any subsequent disciplinary process.8 28.
-It is recalled that the Applicant was initially placed on ALWP on 11 September 2020.
-ALWP was thereafter extended on three occasions (on 8 December 2020, on 9 March 2021 and on 9 June 2021) on the basis that the circumstances which warranted the Applicant's initial placement on ALWP still exist.
-29. Based on the uncontroverted evidence that the Applicant refused to: a. inform the investigators early in the process whether he was the passenger seated in the rear near-side passenger seat captured in the clip; b. provide relevant contact information which only he had, about a material witness (F01) to the investigation; and c. participate in a follow-up interview to provide additional information, which conduct, in the Tribunals view, amounted to refusal to cooperate with the investigation, the Tribunal determines that the impugned decision is fully consonant with appellate jurisdiction guidance that the length of time an investigation may take will depend on the circumstances including any practical challenges at the duty 6 Gisage, paras.
+It is worthy to note that unlike in the present case which involves a decision to extend Judgment No.: UNDT/2021/145 ALWP, in Gisage the staff member had been placed on ALWOP and UNAT observed that a "decision to extend ALWOP is a drastic administrative measure and normally should be of short duration".

+26. In determining this and all the issues presented by this application the Tribunal will be guided by the following principles:

+In conducting judicial review of decisions to place an applicant on a.
+ALWP, the Dispute Tribunal reviews whether the decision was lawful and rational, considering the criteria stipulated in the Staff Rules and ST/AI/2017/1 and the information before the head of entity at the time of the decision.
+It is not for the Dispute Tribunal to substitute its own view for that of b. the head of the entity, but to evaluate whether that decision was irrational or arbitrary.6 The period of time for placement of staff on administrative leave should c. be reasonable and proportionate7, but the Tribunal may not set arbitrary time limits for the Organization to complete an investigation and any subsequent disciplinary process.8 27.
+It is recalled that the Applicant was initially placed on ALWP on 24 September 2020.
+ALWP was thereafter extended on three occasions (on 22 December 2020, on 22 March 2021 and on 22 June 2021) on the basis that the circumstances which warranted the Applicant's initial placement on ALWP still exist.

+28. Based on the uncontroverted evidence that the Applicant refused to participate in a follow-up interview to provide additional information9 which conduct, in the 6 Gisage, paras.
 37 - 40.